EzioTheDeadPoet/SME-FT-/README.md

 **Wabbajack will delete all files that are not part of the modlist when updating!**

 ## Ultrawide Fix

+*These are things I got recommended, that I can not test since I don't own or have interest in an ultrawide monitor.*

 [Complete Widescreen Fix](https://www.nexusmods.com/skyrimspecialedition/mods/1778) contains the necessary mods for ultrawide monitor users.
 Download and install these mods using Mod Organizer 2.
 The first file is found under the *Main Files* section of the mod files page, the rest are under *Optional Files*.